lpereira/hardinfo/CONTRIBUTING.md

 ## Pull requests

-Please maintain **each pull request must be in behavior/functionality specific**, this to avoid conflicts, and must avoid massive commits corrections.. large pulls will take more time from owner to review and commit!
+Please **each and all the pull request must made in related scope**, this to avoid conflicts, and must avoid massive commits corrections.. large pulls will take more time from owner to review and commit!

+Pease **each pull request must have descriptive related titles** and clarelly description in the pull request, about changes in each commits, and must mantain those amount of commits in blocks and not to be massive.

 ## Coding